 Instead, try adding up to 1/2 cup of cornstarch into the runny frosting.
 Cornstarch helps to thicken the frosting without altering the flavor by absorbing excess moisture.

-If you think your frosting is too sweet, add a pinch of salt and it’ll be much better!
+If you think your frosting is too sweet, add a pinch of salt.
+Salt will balance out the sweetness and it’ll taste much better!

 It’s likely that you used cold cream cheese.
 Make sure to soften your cream cheese at room temperature, about 1 hour on the counter.
 Also, check your powdered sugar.
 If it has lots of lumps, I suggest sifting it before adding it to the frosting.

-Yes, absolutely!
-Keep the frosting in an air tight container in the fridge for up to 3 days.
+- Keep the frosting in an airtight container in the fridge for up to 3 days.
 Re-whip before using.

 Ultimate Cream Cheese Frosting

 - 8 oz (225g) cream cheese at room temperature